Previous dayApril 26, 2026Next day

 5.2 km---✓ ReviewedUSGS →

-At 17:49 UTC on April 26, 2026, a magnitude 2.3 tremor occurred 16 km N of Borrego Springs, CA. The event originated approximately 5.2 km below the surface, classifying it as shallow crustal.
+A magnitude 2.3 seismic event took place 16 km N of Borrego Springs, CA on April 26, 2026 at 17:49 UTC.
+The event originated approximately 5.2 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 33.397°, -116.399°.
+The epicenter is at 33.397°, -116.399°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26